KrishP147/watspend/Project/docs/charter.md

 **WatCard Meal Plan Dashboard**

 ## 2. Project Overview
-The goal of this project is to develop the **WatCard Meal Plan Dashboard, a web-based visualization tool** that helps University of Waterloo students track and analyze their WatCard spending.
+The goal of this project is to develop the **WatCard Plan Dashboard, a web-based visualization tool** that helps University of Waterloo students track and analyze their WatCard spending.

 The system will consist of a **Chrome extension** that securely scrapes a user’s WatCard account data upon login and exports it in JSON format.
 This data will then be sent to the frontend dashboard, where it is visualized and stored in a MySQL database.

-The dashboard will present **categorized spending trends, remaining balance visualizations, and monthly summary reports.** Additionally, users can manually log external income or expenses beyond their WatCard balance, providing a complete overview of their financial activity and helping them monitor their monthly spending goals.
+The dashboard will present **categorized spending trends, remaining balance visualizations, and monthly summary reports.** Additionally, users can manually log spending, providing a complete overview of their financial activity and helping them monitor their monthly spending goals at the University of Waterloo.

 ## 3. Project Objectives
 - Build a Chrome extension to securely scrape WatCard transaction data after user login.
+- Decipher and map scraped data fields (e.g., transaction names, IDs) to their real-world categories for accurate financial tracking.
-- Store parsed transaction data in a MySQL database using JSON-based data exchange.
+- Store parsed transaction data and corresponding JSON files in a MySQL database for persistent and structured data management.
-- Design an interactive dashboard frontend to visualize:
+- Design and develop a web application dashboard (beyond a simple visualization) with advanced, interactive data analytics and visualization features to display:
     - Total balance and category-wise spending.
-- Monthly spending progress vs. user-defined goals.
+    - Separate monthly spending goal charts for each category (e.g., food, coffee, printing).
     - Spending trends and personalized insights (e.g., “You spent 30% less on coffee this month!”).
-- Allow users to input custom spending and income entries.
+    - User-added custom transactions and spending categories.
+- Enable secure user authentication, potentially via Google login or a custom account system, to ensure data is tied to individual users.
+- Integrate SMS notifications or interactions, such as monthly summaries or spending alerts sent directly to the user’s phone.
-- Generate automatic monthly spending summaries and reports.
+- Generate automated monthly spending summaries and reports, both within the dashboard and optionally through email or SMS.
+- Redesign and improve the Chrome extension UI for better usability and seamless connection with the web dashboard.
-- Ensure data privacy and avoid online exposure of personal financial data.
+- Ensure data privacy and security, preventing any online exposure or unauthorized access to personal financial data.

 ## 4. Scope
 ### In Scope